crest-cassia/oacis_docker_tools/readme.md

 ```

 Now you should be able to connect to a remote host wihtout entering a password.
 Please test your connection from your host OS.
+You should be able to connect to a new shell without entering a password.

 ```shell
 $ ssh localhost